-A new book recounts some of the most nail-biting missions on land and water
+A search and rescue veteran recounts some of the most nail-biting missions on land and water

 Yosemite National Park is home to some of the nation’s most beautiful natural features that can turn deadly with just one wrong step.
 In Big Walls, Swift Waters, search and rescue veteran Charles R. “Butch” Farabee goes deep on all the ways visitors get into trouble in the park—and the heroic efforts of the SAR teams who try to help them.
 Excerpted here are three true stories.

 At sunrise on Saturday, September 23, 1972, climber Neal Olsen was leading a difficult section on the 24th pitch of the Nose route on El Capitan, just above Camp V—a set of ledges about 900 feet below the top of the cliff.
 In an unlucky accident, he pulled a 125-pound boulder down on himself.
 He tried to dodge it, but it still glanced off his head and back before striking his right leg and smashing it badly.